gjackshow/dfs_selections/README.md

 - 1 Flex (can be either a RB, WR, or TE)
 - 1 Defense/Special Teams (D/ST)

-The algorithm is built for this format but can be easily extended to other formats.
+The algorithm is optimized for this format but can be easily extended to other DFS formats.

 ## Features

-- Data scraping of prior NFL player results and future projections
+- Data scraping and modeling of NFL player projections from 4 sources
+- Remove or "force" include players that you believe are incorrectly projected
 - Data-driven roster optimization and ranking
-- Remove or include players that you believe will outperform
-- Plays NFL contests on Draft Kings and Yahoo
+- Automated settings for NFL Classic contests on Draft Kings and Yahoo
-- Support for "Classic" roster format
+- See your roster in the "Projections" vs "Salary" space against all other eligible players
-- Performance through visualization
+- Understand your exposure in multi-entry contests through visualization
+- Track your account performance over its history

 Get ready to up your Daily Fantasy Sports game and make informed decisions with our cutting-edge roster optimization tool.